Retzu/taskstack/README.md

 -------
 So you decided to develop on Windows?
 May the FSM have mercy on your twisted soul...

 Well first of all, you'll need PostgreSQL.
-I suggest you [PostgreSQL Portable](http://sourceforge.net/projects/postgresqlportable/) because much like Docker, it doesn't litter your system with files.
+I suggest you use [PostgreSQL Portable](http://sourceforge.net/projects/postgresqlportable/) because much like Docker, it doesn't litter your system with files.
+You can of course use any kind of PostgreSQL server as long as there's one running on port 5432.
 Start PostreSQL Portable and execute these commands to create a user and a database:
 ```SQL
 CREATE USER taskstack WITH PASSWORD 'taskstack';
 CREATE DATABASE taskstack;